 What is “Warmth”?

-Warmth means expressing positive feelings for the child and touching the child in a nurturing way.
-The positive feelings are in regards to the child as a person, and do not waiver based on behavior.
-This means that when a child acts out, the message should be, “You are a wonderful person but this behavior isn’t working.”
+Warmth means expressing positive feelings for your child and touching him/her in a nurturing way.
+These positive feelings should always be there - they do not waiver based on behavior.
+This means that when your child acts out, the message needs to be, “You are a wonderful person but this behavior isn’t working.”

-This is a vital concept, as it is the foundation of self-esteem.
+This vital concept, is the foundation of self-esteem.
 Adults who crave “unconditional love” do so because they didn’t receive this unwavering positive regard as a child.
-Hence, it is vital that any caregiver unequivocally reinforce your child’s lovability and goodness in spite of difficult behavior.
+Hence, every caregiver should consistently reinforce your child’s lovability and goodness in spite of any difficult behavior.

 ~ smiling